e271828e/Flight.jl/prototypes/kernel/NOTES.md

 tail-window rows were retired the same day by the D-200/D-201 spec amendment, leaving `set_slot!` and the status allocation.
-Increment 18 retired `set_slot!` on 2026-08-27, the §14 services increment it was booked against: slot initial values now arrive through `init!`'s condition (stopped) or `stage!` (running), and the function is gone.
+Increment 18 retired `set_slot!` on 2026-08-27, the §14 services increment it was booked against: root-input initial values now arrive through `init!`'s condition (stopped) or `stage!` (running), and the function is gone.
 What survives it is `poke!` in `test/utils.jl`, used at two sites where the *counterfactual to the drain* is the point — a mid-trajectory direct write, which neither framework path can